Sopel 7.0 Migration

 - If our testing infrastructure becomes unable to run the older versions of Python, we might have to bend this one, but the goal is to avoid dropping any supported versions during the life of Sopel 7.x

-- Sopel 8 will drop support for EOL Python releases immediately at the start
+- Sopel 8 will no longer support EOL Python releases, and the supported

 Sopel 7 brings back support for databases other than SQLite—an often-requested feature ever since Sopel went SQLite-only in version 5.